trucomanx/gedit_plugin_text_review_ai/README.md

 # Activate

 Activate the plugin in Gedit under `Preferences --> Plugins`.
-It is recomended configurate the plugin.
+It is recommended to configure the plugin.

 # Using

-Activate text-review-ai by selecting text and pressing `<Ctrl><Shift>A`.
+Activate text-review-ai by selecting text and pressing `<Ctrl><Shift>k`.